 In Vivo Transfection

-What does “In Vivo” mean?When conducting a controlled biological experiment on living cells, there are generally two main categories almost all experiments fall under: They are named, quite colloquially, “in-vitro” and “in-vivo“.
+When conducting a controlled biological experiment on living cells, there are generally two main categories to classify nearly all experiments.
+They are named, quite colloquially, “in vitro” and “in vivo“.

 Commercially available in vivo transfection kits – Link